rebelinkedin/url-shortener/README.md

   transitioning to a persistent data store (such as a relational database, NoSQL database, or external cache) would be necessary.

-- **Unique Shortened URLs for Each Original URL (Unless a Custom Alias is Used)**:
+- **Consistent Shortened URLs for Each Original Link (Unless a Custom Alias is Used)**:
-  In the current implementation, the POST request is idempotent for a given original URL.
-This means that once a URL has been shortened using a hashed version of the original URL, the same shortened link will always be returned, regardless of the user or session.
-This approach optimizes storage.
-While users can generate multiple shortened URLs for the same original URL by specifying custom aliases, the system does not currently support generating different hashed URLs for the same original link across multiple users or sessions when custom aliases are not provided.
-This limitation can be addressed by extending the application to support user- or session-based URL generation, associating each shortened URL with a user or session.
+  In the current implementation, shortening an original URL using a POST request will always return the same shortened URL.
+This ensures that once a URL has been shortened, the same short link is provided for future requests, regardless of the user or session, making the process efficient and reducing storage needs.
+While users have the option to create multiple shortened URLs by specifying custom aliases, the system does not currently support generating different shortened links for the same original URL across different sessions.
+To enable session-based URL generation, the application could be extended to create unique short URLs for each user or session.

+- **Hashing Strategy**:
+  The current URL shortening implementation uses an MD5 hash of the original URL to generate a unique numeric value, which is then encoded into a Base62 string.
+While this approach efficiently creates short, deterministic URLs, it is not completely collision-free.
+Although the likelihood of collisions (where two different URLs generate the same shortened link) is low, it is still possible, especially as the number of shortened URLs increases over time.
+  Additionally, the system currently limits shortened URLs to a fixed length of 8 characters to ensure consistency and simplicity.
+However, this fixed length could become insufficient as the system scales and more unique URLs are generated.
+Over time, the risk of collisions grows, and the fixed length may no longer provide adequate uniqueness.

 Despite these limitations, the architecture is designed to be flexible and can be extended without significant modifications.

-The application can be integrated with a database layer and support features such as user-based URL shortening.## Tech Stack
+## Tech Stack

 - **Kotlin**: 2.0+
 - **SDK**: 17.0+